chain4energy/c4e-chain/tests/e2e/README.md

     by calling `chain.Init(...)` method in the `configurer/current.go`.

-    If with the upgrade, the same `chain.Init(...)` function is run inside a Docker container of the previous Osmosis version, inside `configurer/upgrade.go`.
+    If with the upgrade, the same `chain.Init(...)` function is run inside a Docker container of the previous Chain4Energy version, inside `configurer/upgrade.go`.
 This is needed to initialize chain configs and the genesis of the previous version that we are upgrading from.